-I get asked about this quite a bit, and I’ve wrestled with overcoming it to the point where I feel like I can write about it some more.
+I get asked about this, and I’ve wrestled with overcoming it to where I feel like I can write about it some more.

 The Biggest Helps in Fighting Procrastination.

 I feel like I need to put first things first and give credit where credit is due.
-I had help in overcoming my bad procrastination and insecurity habits.
+Thanks to friends and a few books, I had help in overcoming my bad procrastination and insecurity habits.

 Pressfield refers to procrastination, insecurities, and anything that holds us back as “resistance”.
-Since reading it, I’ve come to realize where resistance lurks, and how to overcome it.
+Since reading it, I realize where resistance lurks, and how to overcome it.

 Then my friend Teresa handed me a copy of Gretchen Rubin’s book Better than Before.
-Given that her previous book was called The Happiness Project, I sort of rolled my eyes and decided to only pretend like I read it.
+Given that her previous book is The Happiness Project, I sort of rolled my eyes and decided to only pretend like I read it.
 I mean, can you say, cheesy?

 Of the two, I prefer Better than Before as I’m more of a nuts and bolts sort of person.
-She offers some great insights and helps in getting started forming better habits to help you in life, in a very realistic way.
+She offers some great insights and helps in getting started forming better habits to help you in life, realistically.

-If possible I strongly recommend getting either or both of these books.
+If possible, I strongly recommend getting either or both books.
 They’re worth it.

 From the start, I didn’t fully understand procrastination.

-I actually viewed procrastination for a long time as a sort of character flaw or moral failing on my end.
-I was forever trying to improve myself, do better, try harder, etc. Maybe this natural, innate drive that has been in me since childhood is what caused me to fall headlong into a legalistic counterfeit of Christianity for so long (as opposed to simply walking with Jesus and trusting in Him).
+I viewed procrastination for a long time as a character flaw or moral failing on my end.
+I was forever trying to improve myself, do better, try harder, etc. Maybe this natural drive that has been in me since childhood caused me to fall headlong into a legalistic counterfeit of Christianity for so long (as opposed to walking with Jesus and trusting in Him).

 I suppose people can go to the other extreme.
-I was raised by one parent who is a manipulative narcissist, so I always felt on some level like the two choices were between being a crazy narcissist who thought their septic tank smelled like roses, or not believing anything I did was of any merit or value.
+One parent who raised me was a manipulative narcissist, so I always felt on some level like the two choices were between being a crazy narcissist who thought their septic tank smelled like roses, or not believing anything I did was of any merit or value.
 There is a middle ground, you know.

 I suppose it’s best summed up by Christian singer Keith Green…